moinkakar12/infosec/README.md

 # info_Sec
-Information Security taught by Sir Syed Zubar.
+Information Security taught by Sir Syed Zubair.
 Consists of multiple assignments and stuffs.